Muhammad Rizal Falconi

-Muhammad Rizal Falconi (born 7 July 1993) is an Indonesian professional basketball player for Borneo Hornbills of the Indonesian Basketball League (IBL).
+Muhammad Rizal Falconi (born 7 July 1993) is an Indonesian professional basketball player for Hangtuah Jakarta of the Indonesian Basketball League (IBL).
+He has helped Satria Muda win 3 championships in his 5 seasons playing for them.

 High school career

 At SMAN 7, Falconi was selected as a DBL All-Star in 2010 that was held at Seattle, Washington.

 Personal life

 Falconi is a fan of Michael Jordan.